 Power Supply Unit: Seasonic S12II-620 82+ 80PLUS Bronze

 This PSU seems extremely overkill considering the whole system uses at most 85W at the wall (the CRT consumes almost more power).
-Nonetheless it is the only one with a reasonable price and beefy 5V output (here 24A, so 120W in total), the issue being that motherboards of this era do not use the 12V rail and take all their power from the 5V rail.
-Fortunately since the CPU is extremely undervolted the requirements for 5V power are lessened.
+Nonetheless it is the only one with a reasonable price and beefy 5V output (here 24A, so 120W in total), the issue being that motherboards of this era do not use the 12V rail for the cPU and take all their power from the 5V rail.
+Fortunately since the CPU is extremely undervolted the requirements for 5V power are much lessened.

 Case: Cooler Master Force 500